MichaelBelousov/MichaelBelousov.github.io/src/src/blog/bashisms.md

 I use too much bash.
 I've written down some of the more outrageous or useful ones.
 I think it'll make a good part 1 to an ongoing series.

-Note: I use `g` as an alias for git and sometimes.

 #### List extensions of non-text files in a git repository

 ```sh